bigwiv/Biopython-cn/chr14.rst

 The reverse complement and the degenerate consensus sequence are only defined for DNA motifs.

-14.1.2??Reading motifs
+14.1.2  Reading motifs
 ~~~~~~~~~~~~~~~~~~~~~~

-Creating motifs from instances by hand is a bit boring, so it¡¯s useful
+Creating motifs from instances by hand is a bit boring, so itâ€™s useful
 to have some I/O functions for reading and writing motifs.
 There are no
-really well established standards for storing motifs, but there¡¯s a
+really well established standards for storing motifs, but thereâ€™s a
 couple of formats which are more used than others.
 The most important
 distinction is whether the motif representation is based on instances or
 on some version of PWM matrix.